-If you’re right at the beginning of your home buying journey, you may be wondering if you are eligible for a home loan.
-Some factors that will affect your application include your income level, the industry that you are employed in, Australian residency status, marital status and potentially even your age.
+If you’re considering whether to buy a property, you may be wondering if you are eligible for a home loan.
+Some factors that will affect your application include:

 Read on to discover Benevolence Financial Group’s summary of what you’ll need to be eligible for a home loan.

 If you are single, the majority of Australian lenders will require you to be either a permanent resident (PR) or citizen of Australia.
 While it’s not impossible to get a home loan in Australia if you are neither a PR nor a citizen, it is much more difficult.